rnrnshn/wansati-hackthon/docs/CONTRIBUTING.md

 1. Clone the repository locally.
 2. Install the necessary dependencies by running yarn install.
-3. Create a new branch for your changes.
+3. Create a new branch based on develop branch for your changes.
 The branch name should start with one of the following prefixes, depending on the type of changes you are making:
     - <strong>feat/</strong> for new features
     - <strong>fix/</strong> for bug fixes
     - <strong>docs/</strong> for documentation changes